 Replace vehicle 8910, a 2008 Flat Bed Stake Body Truck, as it is anticipated to exceed the replacement criteria of 15.
+Current score: 13.79.

 Grapple Truck

 This is an additional truck to asset in the collection of weekly and bi-annual bulky pickups.